Digital Marketing 16 min read

 Let’s move on to the MOFU stage.
 Customers who are at this point in your funnel have had their interest piqued and their attention caught.
 Thanks to your perfect written ad or problem-solving blog, they want to learn and/or do more.
 It’s with this type of content that you can provide a bit more context, background information, or showcase more of what you do best.

 Case Studies: With 92% of customers preferring a media message that sounds like a story, case studies are the perfect fit, where your brand is the author.
 Case studies provide several insights for the readers.
 It serves as an extremely useful tool for publicity, as it highlights ways in which you’ve helped other customers and clients.
 While generally underestimated, case studies have the potential to paint a positive picture for your brand.
 They are similar to blogs, meaning you have total control in how you present them: facts, images, infographics, results, sales collateral - anything that helps you convey your message.
-Plus, you can take a case study and use it as a catalyst for other content: turn it into a blog, video, or podcast episode.
+Plus, with tools like Visme, you no longer have to be a graphic designer to create beautiful design assets.
+Then you can take a case study and use it as a catalyst for other content: turn it into a blog, video, or podcast episode.

 One Step further: When producing your case studies, let the results speak for themselves.
 We include important statistics right in the title of our case studies, leading with the numbers.
 It’s also important to break it down for your reader, and tell the story.
 This typically includes an initial overview or problem posed by the client, such as wanting to generate more qualified leads, and then step by step explains the execution or strategy.
 Finally, end with the results: crunch the numbers and show the facts so that potential customers in the MOFU stage will be jumping at the chance to move on to the next.